Cut and Loss: When Disability Strikes

 Aside from the naïve “It won’t happen to me” attitude toward amputation, perhaps the most common misconception is that amputation is strictly physical – after all, it is simply the removal of a part from the whole.
 Here, to better understand the debilitating loss, the whole is to be defined as: “The physical, mental, emotional and social status of the individual”.
 Indeed, on a merely physical level, it is the separation of flesh from flesh, however, within the brain, the effect is amplified from function to dysfunction.

 New amputees experience feelings of denial, shock, self-loath, helplessness, and disconnection to name a few.
 Difficulties concentrating, social anxiety, stress, and depression reflect the darker side of amputation, affecting daily activities and pursuits.
 While psychological and emotional responses to amputation vary greatly, it typically arises from how little control they feel they have over their lives.
-With many amputees describing their early feelings as akin to being on a roller-coaster ride, it is important that they have the support, structure, and resources they need to accept and engage in their new reality.
+With many amputees describing their early feelings as akin to being on a roller-coaster ride, they must have the support, structure, and resources they need to accept and engage in their new reality.

 Normally, after working through the initial sense of grief and loss, amputees are encouraged to occupy themselves.
 Usually, this involves engaging in enjoyable activities and creative goals such as reading and discovering new ways of tackling daily chores.
 For many, it is about resuming their regular schedules including going to work and gossiping around the water cooler.
 To re-familiarize oneself with society through employment is crucial to self-healing, growth, and acceptance.